andruschak/3d-printing/README.md

 I hope to start creating my own models shortly, the in mean time, here are a few links.

-[Google Sketchup:](https://www.sketchup.com/) Ive used this in other projects.
+[Sketchup:](https://www.sketchup.com/) Formally Google Sketchup.
+Ive used this in other projects.
 Pretty good and free.

 [Fusion 360:](https://www.autodesk.com/products/fusion-360/students-teachers-educators) havent read much into it yet.
 Suppose to be complete and free - with learning curve